shimakaze09/MyGM/README.md

 ### 2.1 Environment

+- Win10
 - [Git](https://git-scm.com/)
 - VS 2019
 - [CMake-GUI](https://cmake.org/) 3.16.3 or later
+- Supports SIMD instruction set extensions SSE 4.1

 > Other environments can be self-tested; please notify us if successful

 ### 2.2 Steps

+> These are all basic operations of CMake, maybe someone is encountering it for the first time, I'll introduce them in
+> detail here

 - Git